pandas-dev/pandas/doc/source/basics.rst

 * :meth:`~DataFrame.iterrows`: Iterate over the rows of a DataFrame as (index, Series) pairs.
   This converts the rows to Series objects, which can change the dtypes and has some performance implications.
-* :meth:`~DataFrame.itertuples`: Iterate over the rows of a DataFrame as tuples of the values.
+* :meth:`~DataFrame.itertuples`: Iterate over the rows of a DataFrame as namedtuples of the values.
 This is a lot faster as :meth:`~DataFrame.iterrows`, and is in most cases preferable to use to iterate over the values of a DataFrame.

 .. warning::